HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 We are happy to say that we are seeing a reduction in sites which are disabling zooming and scaling.
 Compared with 2022's data for mobile users there are 2% less sites who have disabled scaling and 4% that have disabled a max scale of 1.
 The desktop average both went down by 2% compared to the last report.
 Users can configure their browsers to override this setting, but some defaults still respect the author's preferences.

 To check if your site has disabled or limited zoom look at the source of the page and search for `<meta name="viewport">` if it is tagged with a maximum-scale, minimum-scale, user-scalable=no, or user-scalable=0.
-Ideally, there wouldn't be any restrictions for content resizing, but WCAG only specifies the need for [200% magnification](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html#:~:text=Content%20satisfies%20the%20Success%20Criterion%20if%20it%20can,more%20extreme%2C%20adaptive%20layouts%20may%20introduce%20usability%20problems.).
+Ideally, there wouldn't be any restrictions for content resizing, but WCAG only specifies the need for <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html#:~:text=Content%20satisfies%20the%20Success%20Criterion%20if%20it%20can,more%20extreme%2C%20adaptive%20layouts%20may%20introduce%20usability%20problems.">200% magnification</a>.

 {{ figure_markup(
   image="font-unit-usage.png",